irboi746/EventPhotoGallery/README.md

 - Lastly, copy and paste values in `.dev.vars` if they are the same.
 Otherwise, we can still copy and paste, but change the value accordingly.

 ### Other Configurations
-This section details the other configurations that
+This section details the other configurations that is required for the application to work.

 #### JWT Expiration and Encyrption Algorithm
 - The configurations for JWT Expiration Time and Encryption Algorithm used is found in the `/app/utils/jwtEncryption.ts`.